p5hzehxa/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/design-sign-up-flows/index.md

 Every registration step is a potential drop-off point.
 Decide where to place the onus on the user:

-* **The question:** Which authenticators must users enroll in during sign-up, and what level of assurance is required to ensure these are real accounts?
+* **The question:** Which authenticators that users must enroll in when they sign up, and what level of assurance is required to ensure that these are real accounts?
 * **The recommended path:** Implement **progressive enrollment**.
 For the best user experience (UX), require only a password and email verification during initial registration.
 Prompt for stronger factors, such as [Okta Verify](/docs/guides/authenticators-okta-verify/) or [WebAuthn](/docs/guides/authenticators-web-authn/), only when the user attempts to access sensitive resources.
 * **Toll Fraud Mitigation:** To reduce noise and avoid erroneous fees (including SMS toll fraud), implement bot detection like **reCAPTCHA** or strict [Rate Limiting](/docs/reference/rate-limits/) during the initial sign-up.